New Evidence Supports Allegations That Famed $70K CEO Dan Price BEAT EX-WIFE.

 In early November 2015, Inc. Magazine ran a cover story on Price titled, “Is This The Best Boss In America?”

-By late November, a Bloomberg Businessweek reporter questioned Price about potentially darker motives for his wage hike.
-She also inquired about Kristie Colón’s allegations.
-Price initially refrained from responding, because “he wouldn’t feel comfortable.”
-A few hours later, he called back with, “The events that you described never happened.”
+By late November, a Bloomberg Businessweek reporter questioned Price about potentially darker motives for his wage hike and Colón’s allegations.
+Price initially refrained from responding because “he wouldn’t feel comfortable.”
+A few hours later, he called back and said, “The events that you described never happened.”

 Price did not specify which events never happened.